Top 20 Digital Signage Software (& Which Is Right for You)

 Pricing:

-Raydiant is a digital signage platform that’s designed for enterprises with a lot of brick-and-mortar locations to manage.
+Displai is a digital signage platform that’s designed for enterprises with a lot of brick-and-mortar locations to manage.
 Example industries include retailers, banks, car dealerships, casinos, schools, universities, gyms, and spas.
-Restaurants can also use Raydiant for self-ordering kiosks that synch with their POS or commerce platform.
-Businesses of any type can use Raydiant’s employee engagement software to manage leaderboards and contests and then display the winners via the digital signage solution.
+Restaurants can also use Displai for self-ordering kiosks that synch with their POS or commerce platform.
+Businesses of any type can use Displai’s employee engagement software to manage leaderboards and contests and then display the winners via the digital signage solution.

 Top features: